microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 hypothetical value `"glomToLastWindow": false`, meaning that each new wt gets it's own new window.

+[TODO]: # todo

+Make sure to discuss that when the monarch determines that a new `wt` instance actually _should_ host the new terminal, it can reply back to it appropriately.
+Does that mean the Peasant has to be created, and registered with the monarch, first?
+Or can the Monarch reply, "No, you can take care of this", which _then_ causes the WT process to create and register the peasant?

+[/TODO]: # todo

 #### Glomming within the same virtual desktop

 When links are opened in the new Edge browser, they will only glom onto an